 Firehouse (1889-1924) 3829 Church Road, municipal office and a meeting hall from 1906-1935, library until 1988, now a museum.
 Sat & Sun 11-4.
 HABS HERE.

-1894 hand drawn hose cart with bell on left hit when wheel turned
+1894 hand drawn hose cart with bell on left that was hit (rung) when wheel turned

 The south stone foundation wall of the firehouse has donated items imbedded in the newer laid section (right of downspout pipe) - key, Masonic pin 2006, marbles and more in the east end of wall.